melanielaporte/Retro-Media-Emporium/README.md

 ```

 ## Inspiration
-Inspired by 90s video stores and classic libraries, RME captures the joy of browsing physical media, sharing it with friends, and keeping things organized  in one digital and playful package.
+Inspired by 90s video stores and classic libraries, RME captures the fun of browsing physical media, sharing it with friends, and keeping things organized in one digital package.

 ## How to Contribute
 Want to contribute?
-You can add support for DVDs and CDs, implement file saving, or create a graphical interface.
+You can add support for site expansion with DVDs and CDs, implement file saving, or create an interactive graphical interface.